lukepafford/election-2024-results/README.md

 | [Tennessee](#tennessee) | [Texas](#texas) | [Utah](#utah) | [Vermont](#vermont) | [Virginia](#virginia) | [Washington](#washington) | [West Virginia](#west-virginia) |
 | [Wisconsin](#wisconsin) | [Wyoming](#wyoming) | | | | | |

-Now it has:
-1. A header row
-2. A separator row with hyphens
-3. Proper cell alignment using pipes at the start and end of each row

-This should render correctly on GitHub now.

 ### Alabama